Translations

 Two Tragedies

-The national and international media have been providing the relentless and countless details -- on the loss of life, destruction, devastation, and chaos that the ongoing Russian invasion of Ukraine continues to spawn.
+The national and international media have been providing relentless and countless details about the loss of life, destruction, devastation, and chaos that the ongoing Russian invasion of Ukraine continues to spawn.

 This section highlights only two tragedies, of many, that I know.
 I have online contact with brothers and sisters in Christ, who are from either Russia or Ukraine.
 A young sister in Christ, whose name and situation I know, has mentioned the following two tragedies.

-These are only two of a countless number of tragedies that the Russian invasion of Ukraine has caused.
+These are only two of countless tragedies that the Russian invasion of Ukraine has caused.

 The Moscow Times